bio-miga/miga/manual/part1.md

 # Part I: What is MiGA?

 MiGA is a [data management](#data-management) and [processing](#processing) system for [microbial genomes and metagenomes](#data-types).
-Its main aim is to provide a [uniform system](#standards) for [genome-based taxonomic classification](#taxonomy) and [diversity](#diversity) studies, and its base can be used for [other purposes](#more).
+Its main goal is to provide a [uniform system](#standards) for [genome-based taxonomic classification](#taxonomy) and [diversity](#diversity) studies, and its base can be used for [other purposes](#more).

 ## Data management

-MiGA organizes your data in consistent, well-organized way independent of centralized databases.
+MiGA organizes your data in a consistent, well-organized fashion independent of centralized databases.
 This makes MiGA projects the ideal system to store data even if you don't use MiGA for anything else.
-MiGA is completely based on filesystem structures, so it can easily be transferred, backed-up, and long-term stored.
+MiGA is completely based on filesystem structures, so it can easily be transferred, backed-up, and stored long-term.
 Moreover, MiGA projects can be easily browsed, with descriptive folder names and a simple structure that is easy to understand.

-**MiGA is not**: MiGA is not designed to support versioning or database storage, other than individual file-based databases, in order to keep the overhead on any of the tasks above (and the system requirements) at a minimum.
+**MiGA is not** designed to support versioning or database storage, other than individual file-based databases, in order to keep the overhead on any of the tasks above (and the system requirements) at a minimum.